qlinsey/foundation_ml.github.io/cfp.md

 # Call for Papers

 We welcome all original research papers of up to **4 pages** in length.
+All authors should adhere to [ICLR Author Guide](https://www.iclr.cc/Conferences/2024/AuthorGuide).
 This length does not include references or any supplementary materials.
 Reviewers are *not* obliged to read supplementary materials when reviewing the paper.
 Submissions should be a single file in `.pdf` format using [this style file](assets/iclr2024.zip).
 The review process is